pszufe/OpenStreetMapX.jl/README.md

 * Package for spatial analysis, simulation and visualization of Open Street Map data
 * The plotting functionality is provided via a separate package [`OpenStreetMapXPlot.jl`](https://github.com/pszufe/OpenStreetMapXPlot.jl)

-The goal of this package is to provide a backbone for multi-agent simulation of cities.
+The goal of this package is to provide a backbone for multi-agent modelling and simulation of cities.

-The package can parse `*.osm` and `*.pbf`  (contributed by [@blegat](https://github.com/blegat/)) files and generate a LightGraphs representation along the metadata.
+The package can parse `*.osm` and `*.pbf`  (contributed by [@blegat](https://github.com/blegat/)) files and generate a Graphs.jl representation along the metadata.

 | **Documentation** | **Build Status** |